anyscale/templates/templates/fine-tune-stable-diffusion/README.md

     train_loop_config={
         # Pass command line arguments from the driver to the `config` dict of the `train_fn_per_worker`
         "args": TRAINING_ARGS,
-        # This is where we can access the fine-tuned model checkpoint later.
-        "model_checkpoint_path": MODEL_CHECKPOINT_PATH,
     },
     scaling_config=ray.train.ScalingConfig(
         # Do data parallel training with A10G GPU workers